Women's Huron Valley Correctional Facility: History

-The prison opened in December 2005.
+The Men’s prison had not yet been built when the women’s prison first opened.
+The men’s prison opened on August 20, 1981.
+The West Side of Huron Valley Women’s Facility was previously the old men’s prison, while the East side, was the original women’s side.

 It included thirteen housing units for 1,100 inmates in the general population and housing for specialized programs.
 The prison shared personnel, prisoner records, maintenance operations and business offices with the adjacent Huron Valley Men's Complex, until that complex was closed in 2009 so that women could be moved in from the Robert Scotts Correctional Facility.
 At this time the facility name was changed from Huron Valley Women's Complex.

 Capacity was increased by five hundred in 2010.
 Press reports in 2018 said the facility had a capacity of 2,400.
 At that time, the complex housed 2,100 people.
 The population reached a maximum of 2,257 in 2015.

 The prison was the center of lawsuit concerning forced overtime by the guards.
 Two years later the state paid $750,000 to settle the matter.

 Press reports in 2019 stated that the facility suffered from overcrowding and leaking roofs.
 Storage areas had been converted to housing units in violation of building codes.

-Food Rescue
+Food rescue

 Women in the prison's horticulture program operate a half-acre organic garden inside the prison which contributes 40% of the produce donated to the Washtenaw County Food Gatherers food rescue program.